Minimum standards for rented dwellings: licensing regulations

 If you would like share your views on the proposals with the Panel, you can do so by clicking on the 'Have your say' link on this page or you can send an email to email@example.com

-The Panel will be writing to targeted stakeholders over the coming weeks and will be holding public hearings with the Minister for the Environment and the Minister for Children and Housing in late November / early December 2019.
+The Panel wrote to key stakeholders on 25th October to invite views/comments on the proposals and will also be holding a joint public hearing with the Minister for the Environment and the Minister for Children and Housing in early December 2019.

 Terms of reference